ANTS-Framework/ants/README.rst

 Run other roles
 ---------------
-Fork or dublicate `our example playbook <https://github.com/ANTS-Framework/playbook>`__ and change the client configuration to point to your repository.
+Fork or duplicate `our example playbook <https://github.com/ANTS-Framework/playbook>`__ and change the client configuration to point to your repository.
-Update ``main.yml`` to assign different roles to your clients.
+Update ``main.yml`` to assign different roles to your hosts.

 You can use the default Ansible syntax.
 You can also use wildcards.
 Have a look at the `Ansible documentation <http://docs.ansible.com/ansible/latest/playbooks_intro.html>`__

-Add ssh authentication to your repo
+Add ssh authentication to your repository
 -----------------------------------
-Create your own private playbook, add a ssh authentication and a read only ssh key to it.
+Ansible-pull cat clone a git repository using ssh.
+You can enable this by creating your own private playbook, adding ssh authentication and a read only ssh key to the repository.
 Configure ANTS to use that key.

 By default, ANTS will look for a private key at ``/usr/local/ants/etc/id_ants``

 You can generate a key with ``ssh-keygen -t rsa -b 4096 -N '' -C "ants client" -f /usr/local/ants/etc/id_ants``

-By default, ANTS runs with strict host key checking disabled and will add the host key for github.com to your known_hosts file.
+By default, ANTS is configured to run with strict host key checking disabled and will add the host key for github.com to your known_hosts file.
 You should change this in production.
+To do so, add ``ssh_stricthostkeychecking = True`` to your ants.cfg

 Add a dynamic inventory source
 ------------------------------
+Ansible supports dynamic inventory scripts.
+(A json representation of hosts to group mappings.)

-You can use scripts to tell ansible-pull which tasks to run on which client.
+You can use scripts to tell ansible-pull which tasks to run on which host.
 You need an inventory source and a script that can read and return it in the `correct format: <http://docs.ansible.com/ansible/latest/dev_guide/developing_inventory.html>`__

-By default, ANTS will run a dummy script that will just return your hostname and localhost belonging to a group named *ants-common*.
+By default, ANTS will run a dummy script that will just return your hostname belonging to a group named *ants-common*.

 But we also provide ``inventory_ad.py`` which will connect to your Active Directory and return all groups your host is a member of.
 Just add your configuration to ``/etc/ants/ants.cfg``.
 Note that read only rights for the Active Directory user are sufficient.

-By using a dynamic inventory source, you can assign roles using AD and let ANTS handle the configuration.
+By using a dynamic inventory source, you can assign roles to a host using AD and let ANTS handle the configuration.

 Group Layout in Active Directory
 ________________________________